Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Admins can view the list of users
+Super-admins can view the list of all users, admins can view the list of users in their realm.

 ### Response